 To ensure that an individual does not spread TB to others, health departments monitor each patient closely, regardless of payer source or insurance status, and make sure patients with TB receive effective treatment and are rendered noninfectious.
-Ensuring that there is an adequate and uninterrupted drug supply for timely treatment is a basic role of public health departments, as is ensuring access to effective and rapid TB laboratory tests.
+Ensuring that there is an adequate and uninterrupted drug supply for timely treatment is a basic role of public health departments, as is access to effective and rapid TB laboratory tests.
 TB patients are supported intensively by health departments to continue treatment to cure.
 This may require housing, transportation, and interpreter services.
 To prevent the occurrence of the more costly drug resistant form of TB, public health workers deliver and directly observe TB medicine ingestion by patients.
 If an infectious TB patient abandons treatment, prompt measures are taken by health departments to isolate them from others.
 For persons exposed to TB, it is the health department that is responsible and resourced to determine who had contact with an infectious TB patient, locate those exposed, and facilitate access to evaluation and treatment services.
-It is crucial that health departments ensure that all TB cases and especially complicated TB cases such as those with drug-resistant TB receive effective treatment.
-The vast majority of clinicians now in practice have managed few cases of TB in their lifetime and health departments serve as a TB subject matter expert and function as a primary source for TB education and training for health workers.
+For all TB cases and especially complicated TB cases such as drug-resistant TB, it is crucial that there is oversight of the vast majority of clinicians now in practice who have managed few cases of TB in their lifetime.
+Health departments serve as a TB subject matter expert and function as a primary source for TB education and training for health workers.